 Who and What is Covered

-In general, students, faculty, and staff traveling internationally with Harvard sponsorship or on behalf of Harvard are covered by the Harvard Travel Assist program for medical and security services.
-Carefully review the following eligibility guidelines and exclusions for details.
-If you have questions, email us at email@example.com.
+In general, students, faculty, and staff traveling internationally with Harvard sponsorship or on behalf of Harvard are covered by the Harvard Travel Assist program for medical and security support and evacuation coverage.
+Carefully review the following eligibility guidelines and exclusions for details and then check your eligibility.
+If you have questions, email us at firstname.lastname@example.org.

-The following students are eligible for Harvard Travel Assist services:
+The following students are eligible for Harvard Travel Assist: